 The mirrors are a joy, antiqued for style and add a deeper dimension to the foliage.
 The Niwaki trees carefully clipped into an exquisite topiary coupled with the mirrors are a perfect balance to the twisted planters.
 In several different heights which work with the existing architecture of the site.

 Accoya® is the timber material of champions, outlived by no other timber and has a lifespan of 60 to 80 years.
 It’s for this reason that ShouSugiBan® rate this material as one of their premium products.
 The huge sections of Accoya chosen for this project were 90mm x 68mm.
 Charred and sealed appropriately.
 Furthermore, the fixings were designed not to be seen from the exterior of the planter.
 They were then lined with fibreglass and drainage holes to suit.
 Each weighed in at just under 200 kilograms, professionally constructed and build to last…

-The concept was design by The Edible Bus Stop team with workshop construction drawings by Lead Designer Ben at Decorum.London.
-The complex arrangement of having the twisted levels equal on every climbing level but with a perfectly flat back to fit seamlessly under the antiqued mirror.
+The concept was designed by The Edible Bus Stop team and manufactured by Exterior Solutions Ltd. The complex arrangement of having the twisted levels equal on every climbing level but with a perfectly flat back to fit seamlessly under the antiqued mirror.

 Credits and Further Information

 |Location||Bradmore Square – Hammersmith and Broadway Station|

 |Materials||Charred Accoya and Medite Triccoya Extreme|